 POLICE AND YOUTH ENGAGEMENT PROGRAM

-- Build leadership capacity with newcomer, immigrant and refugee youth.
+- To build leadership capacity with newcomer, immigrant, and refugee youth.

-- Build parents’ positive perceptions and trust of police through the children.
+- To build parents’ positive perceptions and trust of police through the children.

 Increase knowledge and data related to:

 - Human rights, volunteerism